fftfaisal/laragon-Localhost/README.md

 # laragon Localhost
-It is minimal styled laragon localhost page with instance search functionality.
+It is minimal styled laragon localhost page with instant search functionality.

 Copy the `index.php` file code and go to your laragon www folder and replace the `index.php` file with this `index.php` file.